openMSL/sl-5-9-openmsl-qc-opendrive/checker_bundle_doc.md

 ### check_openmsl_xodr_road_lane_property_sOffset

-* Description: lane sOffsets (must be ascending, not too high) and sometimes be zero.
+* Description: lane sOffsets must be ascending, should not exceed the length of road and must be zero for first element of width/border.

 ### check_openmsl_xodr_road_lane_type_none